carpentries/docs.carpentries.org/topic_folders/policies/privacy-policy.md

-**To the Public with Your Consent.** We may share your name, education, social media account handles, and professional affiliation with the public with your consent for your role in our community and other Core Team members’ biographies, or for lesson testimonials and reviews.
+**To the Public with Your Consent.** We may share your name, education, social media account handles, and professional affiliation with the public with your consent for your role in our community and other Core Team members’ biographies.
 The information you choose to provide to us will determine how much information is shared with the public.
 You can opt-in or opt-out of sharing your information publicly in your AMY profile.
+With your consent, that you can revoke at any time, we may also share testimonials, reviews, alongside your personal information.

 **Affiliates and Service Providers.** We share your information with our third-party service providers and any subcontractors as required to offer you our products and services.
-For example, we use MailChimp to send our email marketing campaigns, HelpScout for communications, Square to process payments, and WeDidIt to collect program donations.
+For example, we use MailChimp to send our email marketing campaigns, HelpScout for communications, Square to process payments, and ConnectionPoint Systems and GitHub to collect program donations.

 **Third Party Links and Websites.** Our Sites may contain links to and from the websites of third parties.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any data to these websites.

 **Disclosures Required by Law.** We may be required to disclose your data in response to lawful requests by public authorities, including to meet law enforcement requirements.
 We may be under a duty to disclose or share your personal information in order to comply with any legal obligation, to enforce or apply our terms and conditions and other agreements, to protect our rights, property, or safety, or to protect the rights, property, or safety of others.
 This includes exchanging information with other companies and organizations for the purposes of fraud protection.

-**Aggregate and De-Identified Information.** We reserve the right to share aggregate or de-identified information about you with our volunteers, workshop partners, and funding partners in order to analyze and improve our programs, and apply for funding.
+**Aggregate and De-Identified Information.** We reserve the right to share aggregate or de-identified information about you with our volunteers, workshop partners, and funding partners in order to analyze and improve our programs, market our membership program, and apply for funding.

 ## 4. How Do We Respond to ‘Do Not Track’ Signals?